aws-amplify/docs/docs/start/getting-started/native_add-api.md

 ## Next steps

 In this tutorial, you created an application that persists data both locally on the device and in the cloud.
-You are now ready to start exploring additional Amplify categories to your application.
+You are now ready to start exploring additional Amplify categories to add to your application.

 - [Authentication](~/lib/auth/getting-started.md)
 - [Storage](~/lib/storage/getting-started.md)